brainstormforce/wp-spectra/readme.txt

 == Changelog ==

 = x.x.x =
-* Feature: What's New - Ability to see the new updates for Spectra in the form of a feed under the Dashboard.
 * Improvement: Container - Added an order option for grid layout to set the order in which the inner container should be.
+* Improvement: Post Carousel - Added an Image Ratio option for the post-image sizing.
+* Improvement: Post Grid - Made the Image Ratio options responsive.
+* Improvement: Post Grid & Carousel - Added a "Custom" option for the Image Ratio setting.
 * Improvement: Separator - Added block Margin and Padding settings.
+* Improvement: What's New - Improved the ability to see the new updates for Spectra in the form of a feed under the Dashboard.
 * Fix: Image - Resolved an issue wherein the tablet and mobile alignment options would not work as expected when set for desktop.
-* Fix: Image / Image Gallery - Resolved an issue wherein the caption's text-decoration would not sync with the Astra theme's body font settings when "Default" is set.
+* Fix: Image & Image Gallery - Resolved an issue wherein the caption's text-decoration would not sync with the Astra theme's body font settings when "Default" is set.

 = 2.14.0 - Monday, 8th July 2024 =
 * Fix: Global - Optimized the `Ultimate Addons for Gutenberg` database updation and resolved the editor refresh and RichText issues.
 Read more about migration [here](https://wpspectra.com/docs/spectra-database-update-instructions/).